JulienfLeBoucher/OC_MLOps_credit_scoring/README.md

 ## Approach to build a model to predict one customer's credit score.

-I basically chose to prepare a subset of the processed data to feed several types of classifiers and organize an hyperparameters search for each of them in order to find the most performant.
+I basically chose to feed several types of classifiers with a subset of the processed data.
+For each of them, I organized an hyperparameters search to retain the most performant classes.

-The hyperparameter search was made with hyperopt, using a cross-validation scheme, and optimizing a custom metric discussed [here](https://github.com/JulienfLeBoucher/OC_MLOps_credit_scoring/blob/main/report.md).
+The hyperparameters search was made with hyperopt, using a cross-validation scheme, and optimizing a custom metric discussed [here](https://github.com/JulienfLeBoucher/OC_MLOps_credit_scoring/blob/main/report.md).

-Note that each performance measurement include a post-training threshold moving to optimize its value.
+Note that each tracked metric (AUC, f-2 and my custom metric) were not computed applying the default cut off threshold of 0.5.
+A post-training threshold moving technique was applied to optimize each value in order to address the class imbalance problem.

+The methodology is further described in [this note](https://github.com/JulienfLeBoucher/OC_MLOps_credit_scoring/blob/main/Note_methodologique.pdf) (in french).
+___
-The subdirectory *hyperparameter_tuning* is the MLproject which ensures the reproducibility of this search.
-2 classes of algorithms best-performed - lightgbm classifiers and random forest classifiers.
+The subdirectory *hyperparameter_tuning* is the MLproject which ensures the reproducibility of the search of the best classifier family for the task.
+2 classes of algorithms best-performed: lightgbm classifiers and random forest classifiers.

 *random_forest* and *lightgbm* are the two subsequent MLprojects made to fine-tune the models with more data and iterations.